INFORMSJoC/2020.0231/README.md

 ## Description

-This repository contains a snapshot of the Julia code used to generate computational results presented in the following paper:
-> Gupta, R., & Zhang, Q. (2020).
-Decomposition and Adaptive Sampling for Data-Driven Inverse Linear Optimization. arXiv preprint arXiv:2009.07961.
+This repository contains a snapshot of the Julia code used to generate computational results presented in the paper "Decomposition and Adaptive Sampling for Data-Driven Inverse Linear Optimization".
+A preprint of this paper is available on [arXiv](https://arxiv.org/abs/2009.07961) and our research group's [website](https://qizh.cems.umn.edu/publications/journal-articles).

-(To be updated to the correct <em>INFORMS Journal on Computing</em> reference)

-A preprint of this paper is also available on [arXiv](https://arxiv.org/abs/2009.07961) and our research group's [website](https://qizh.cems.umn.edu/publications/journal-articles).

 The code in this repository requires the following software:
 1. [Gurobi](https://www.gurobi.com/)